muellan/metacache/README.md

 # MetaCache

-MetaCache is a taxnomomic classification system for metagenomic read mapping.
+MetaCache is a classification system for mapping short reads from metagenomic samples to their most likely taxon of origin.
+MetaCache aims to reduce the memory requirement usually associated with k-mer based methods while retaining their speed.
+It uses locality sensitive hashing to quickly identify candidate regions within one or multiple reference genomes.
+A read is then classified based on the similarity to those regions.

 ## Quick Installation & Usage